Okanagan School of the Arts may cease operations - BC Local News

 Someone equally surprised with the news of the severity of the problem was OSA board vice-president Georgia Krebs.

-“This was a real shock to our board, we thought we were getting along there,” she said about when they got the word of the financial situation at the beginning of last week.
+“This was a real shock to our board,” said Krebs, explaining the board got word of the financial situation in early February.
 “At the January meeting we were going along, so we certainly didn’t see this coming.

 She estimated if the board continued in its present state they would be $25,000 in debt by the end of August.